jowussler/docs/content/en/docs/Workstation/workstation.md

    - Navigate to the "Station Overview" section and click "Add Station."
    - Enter a display name for the station and click "Create Station".

-3. **Register the Station to the Agent**:
+3. **Register the Station to the Client**:
-   - Open the Workstation Agent on the local machine.
-The Agent will display an input field prompting you to enter the registration token.
+   - Open the Workstation Client on the local machine.
+The Client will display an input field prompting you to enter the registration token.
    - In the Workstation Management, retrieve the token by clicking the three dots next to the station and selecting "Register Computer."
-   - Paste the token into the input field in the Workstation Agent to complete the registration.
+   - Paste the token into the input field in the Workstation Client to complete the registration.

 4. **Test Device Communication**:
    - Use the Local Device Testing page in the Workstation Management to verify that devices are available and reachable.